Application Process

 Certain criminal convictions can disqualify you.

 No, you do not need a job to start your application.
-ClientView offers a 'Job Ready' application'this lets you apply for the required background check before you have a job.
-But you cannot receive an MSIC card until prove you have a job requiring port access.
+ClientView offers a 'Job Ready' application, this lets you apply for the required background check before you have a job.
+You cannot receive an MSIC card until you prove you have a job requiring port access.

 Yes, as long as you need unescorted access at least once a year and have the right to work in Australia if you are not a citizen.